fiatinsight/synapse-ui/README.md

 = render partial: 'layouts/fiat_ui/components/analytics', locals: { tracking_id: "UA-12345678-9"}
 ```

 Make sure to replace the `tracking_id` variable with yours from Google.
+Setting the value to `nil` will bypass the script loading.

 ### Errors